ericmadureira/my-best-react/README.md

 # My best React

 ## Description
 This repository contains a demonstration of my React and front-end skills.
+(Work in progress)

 ## How to run
 1. Clone the repository